neuralmagic/sparseml/docs/user-guide/sparseml-docker.md

 limitations under the License.
 -->

-# How to Use SparseML with Docker
+# How to Use SparseML With Docker
 SparseML provides libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models.

 Apart from installing SparseML via `pip` you can set it up quickly using Docker.